 There is no transaction cost when redeeming cards for either package.

 For a newer business, Kickfin has done a good job of collecting reviews on the web.
 While the company doesn’t have a profile with the Better Business Bureau, it has 20 reviews (all 5 stars) on Google Reviews.
 Typically, we only see a handful, if any, reviews in the first few years of a company’s existence.

 The Google reviews praise Kickfin for ethical practices, a down-to-earth approach to merchant services, understanding small business needs, great customer service, and high levels of professionalism.

 Do you use Kickfin at your business?
-Let us know what you think by leaving a review!
+Let us know what you think.
+Leave a review!

 Unlike general web reviews, verified reviews are posted by businesses that have chosen the processor's quote through CardFellow's marketplace, and CardFellow has confirmed with the processor that the business is using its service.
 Businesses can update verified reviews at any time to ensure the review accurately reflects the processor's performance over time.